o3de/o3de.org/content/docs/learning-guide/tutorials/animation/data-driven-root-motion.md

 ### Code driven

-For code driven root motion, the actor's animation cycles happen in place and any movement off the scene origin is provided by code (such as a script).
-The actor runs, walks, or jumps in place and the script provides the appropriate directional movement.
+For code driven root motion, the actor's animation cycles happen in place, and any movement off the scene origin is provided by code (such as a script).
+The actor runs, walks, or jumps in place, and the script provides the appropriate directional movement.

 The following movie demonstrates a forward run cycle created for code driven root motion: